-The search rankings data illustrates where the website (or GMB listing) of a business ranks for the top five most relevant keywords for the business category.
+The search rankings data illustrates where the website (or GBP listing) of a business ranks for the business category's top five most relevant keywords.

-The report shows rankings on the three largest search engines (Google, Yahoo! and Bing) along with their more localized equivalents (Google Local, Yahoo!
-Local, Bing Local).
+The report shows rankings on the largest search engines (Google and Bing) along with their more localized equivalents (Google Local and Bing Local).

 Local Business Listings

-For local businesses, it's critical that their address and contact information is correct and consistent across the web.
-This provides reliable information to Google about the business and also ensures that customers have an anchor point to visit the business.
+For local businesses, it's critical that their address and contact information is correct and consistent online — this provides reliable information to Google about the business and also ensures that customers have an anchor point to visit the business.

 This section shows the most powerful and relevant online directories and citation sites, reporting on whether a listing for that business is found.
-If there is a listing, we check if the information is correct and consistent, highlighting any errors which may need attention.
+If there is a listing, we check if the information is correct and consistent, then highlight any errors which might need attention.

 Reviews and Ratings

-Google My Business listing for a business is extremely important to be accurate and up to date for local search.
+It's extremely important for the business's Google Business Profile (formerly known as Google My Business) to be accurate and up to date for local search.

-This section analyzes the Google My Business (GMB) optimization, looking at a number of influential factors and benchmarks against the top ten ranked businesses in the search area based on business category.
+This section analyzes the Google Business Profile optimization, looking at a number of influential factors and benchmarks against the top 10 ranked businesses in the search area based on business category.

 On-Site SEO Report

-On-Site SEO factors are elements of the business website, either visible on the page itself or in the coding of the site (which you can't see, but the search engines can), all of which can affect the site's search rankings.
-It's easier to improve SEO factors on your own site because you have control over it, so the insight found in this section of the Local Search Audit can highlight any issues holding the business back.
+On-Site SEO factors are elements of the business website, either visible on the page itself or in the coding of the site (which you can't see, but the search engines can) — all of which can affect the site's search rankings.
+It's much easier to improve SEO factors on your own site (as you have control over it), so the insight found in this section of the Local Search Audit can highlight any issues holding the business back.

-This section examines the businesses presence on Facebook and Twitter.
+This section examines the business's presence on Facebook and Twitter.

-The appendix contains full details of the on-site SEO audit with a page-by-page breakdown of details such as Page Title Meta descriptions, keywords, links and much more.
+The appendix contains full details of the On-Site SEO audit with a page-by-page breakdown of details such as page titles, meta descriptions, keywords, links, and much more.

 It also shows where we identified errors on the site, such as slow loading and error pages or missing and duplicate meta content.

-The expanded Appendix section is color-coded so you can easily see the errors on your site.
+The expanded Appendix section is color-coded so you can easily identify the site's errors.